rqlite/rqlite.io/content/en/docs/Guides/extensions/_index.md

 ---
 rqlite supports loading [SQLite Run-Time Loadable Extensions](https://www.sqlite.org/loadext.html).
 You can load multiple extensions into rqlite, and take advantage of the wide range of functionality availble via extensions.
 Whether you need advanced data types, custom functions, or new search capabilities, extensions enable you to tailor rqlite to your specific needs.

-## Overview
-Loading an extension is a two-step process:
-- Compile the extension source code so it is available as a shared library or [DLL](https://en.wikipedia.org/wiki/Dynamic-link_library).
-Often you can download an extension already in compiled form, suitable for your Operating System.
-- Supply the compiled extension to rqlite at launch time via the `rqlited` command-line flag `-extensions-path`.

-`-extensions-path` supports a comma-delimited set of paths.
-Each path may point to one of the following:
-- a single extension file
-- a directory containing all the extensions you want to load.
-- a Zip archive of those same extensions.
-- a Gzipped tarball of the extensions.

->In the case of the archive formats, only flat archives are supported.
-This means the decompressed content should consist of files at the root level without any directories.

 ## Docker
-The [rqlite Docker image](https://hub.docker.com/r/rqlite/rqlite/) comes preloaded with some useful SQLite extensions -- you just need to enable them.
+The [rqlite Docker image](https://hub.docker.com/r/rqlite/rqlite/) comes preloaded with some useful SQLite extensions -- you just need to enable them when you launch a rqlite container.
+There is no need to compile these extensions ahread of time -- they are immediately available for use once you download the rqlite Docker image.

 Currently available extensions are shown in the table below.

 | Extension | Purpose | Key |
 |-----------------|-----------------|-----------------|